gmecc/NACA4-turbo-gmecc/README.md

 NACA 2412, which designate the camber, position of the maximum camber and thickness.
 If an airfoil number is

-$$NACA \quad MPXX$$
+$$NACA \quad `M` \: `P` \: `XX`$$

 then:
-- M is the maximum camber divided by 100.
+- `M` is the maximum camber divided by 100.
 In the example M=2 so the camber is 0.02 or 2% of the chord
-- P is the position of the maximum camber divided by 10.
+- `P` is the position of the maximum camber divided by 10.
 In the example P=4 so the maximum camber is at 0.4 or 40% of the chord.
-- XX is the thickness divided by 100.
+- `XX` is the thickness divided by 100.
 In the example XX=12 so the thiickness is 0.12 or 12% of the chord.